abdanas/abdanas.github.io/_pages/about.md

 I am a fourth year Ph.D candidate in Operations Research at the Insitute of Operations Research & Analytics (IORA) at NUS, working with Prof. Andrew Lim and Prof. Jussi Keppo.
 I earned a BS and MS in Industrial Engineering at EMINES School of Industrial Management, UM6P.

-I am interested in <b>Data-driven Decision-making</b>, with a focus on leveraging problem-specific structure to develop tailored decision-making tools.
+I am interested in <b>Data-driven Decision-making</b>, with a focus on leveraging problem structure to develop tailored decision-making tools.
 My current research lies on the intersection of stochastic control and robust decision-making and learning, with application in Inventory Management, Financial Engineering, and Personalized Learning.

 Research